airyhq/airy/docs/docs/getting-started/installation/aws.md

 airy create --provider=aws
 ```

 By default, the installation will create a single EC2 Kubernetes node, as part of a single node group.
-You can scale your EKS cluster by adding more nodes or node groups, through the AWS web console or the AWS CLI.
+You can scale your EKS cluster by adding more nodes or node groups through the AWS web console or the AWS CLI.

-This will print URLs for accessing the UIs and APIs as seen in this recording:
+The `create` command will print URLs for accessing the UIs and APIs as seen in this recording:

 import Script from "@site/src/components/Script";